BTSpeake/BTSpeake/README.md

 molecular clusters for use within an external magnetic field, making efficient use of MPI based parallel programming.
 In conjunction with my work with the Quest software package, I have developed a molecular viewer user interface to be used independent of or directly with Quest.
 Both projects are currently unreleased but can be showcased through my published work (papers/thesis).
-I now work as a developer for the DL_* suite of classical molecular modeling sotware maintained by the scientific computing deparatment of the STFC.
+I now work as a developer for the DL_Software suite of classical molecular modelling codes maintained by the scientific computing department of the STFC alongside providing software engineering support for various project throughout the STFC and accompanying Ada Lovelace Center (ALC) for scientific computing.

 ## Coding Experience
 I have been involved in the development of several different scientific software packages throughout my career covering programming languages such as,